cilwerner/ms-identity-docs-code-dotnet/5-migration/5-security-groups/README.md

-# Using on-prem AD Security Groups in Applications registered in an Microsoft Entra tenant
+# Using on-prem AD Security Groups in Applications registered in a Microsoft Entra tenant

 ## Scenario